panyhenzeta/reading-is-good-h2db/README.md

 ![image](https://user-images.githubusercontent.com/9322357/155968084-43df853d-08cf-4ffc-aa16-100cb1685b4e.png)

+- Db Design
-* Customer has name, surname and email.
+  - Customer has name, surname and email.
 Email field is unique for customers.
-* Book has name and price.
+  - Book has name and price.
-* Book has one to one relation with BookStock.
-BookStock has also quantity for stock information.
+  - Book has one to one relation with BookStock.
+BookStock has also quantity for stock quantity information.
-*
+  - CustomerOrder is table for order.
+CustomerOrder has ordered date, price, status.
+CustomerOrder has many to one relationship with Customer.
+It has many to many relationship with Book.
+  - OrderBook is junction table of CustomerOrder and Book.
+OrderBook gives the information of which book is ordered and how many of them ordered as a quantity in the order.

+- System Design
-* The project is started with designing database.
+  - The project is started with designing database.
-* Controllers and services and designed.
+  - Controllers and services and designed.
-* Tests are written.
+  - Tests are written.

 ## Build